eyeseast/geocode-sqlite/README.md

 - delay: a delay between each call (some services require this)
 - latitude: latitude column name
 - longitude: longitude column name
+- geojson: store results as GeoJSON, instead of in latitude and longitude columns

 Each geocoder takes additional, specific arguments beyond these, such as API keys.
 Again, [geopy's documentation](https://geopy.readthedocs.io/en/latest/#module-geopy.geocoders) is an excellent resource.